zhangz/KnowledgeBase/Quartz.NET/Quartz.NET Get Started.md

 	- `<description>`
 	- `<job-type>`
 	- `<durable>`: setting this to `true` means that the job will be kept around even if it doesn’t have any triggers pointing to it.
 	- `<recover>`: tells the scheduler whether it should try to recover (re-execute) the job if something goes wrong with the scheduler itself while the job was running.
+This means the job should be coded in such a way that its work is idempotent.
 	- `<job-data-map>`: this map is used to pass data to the job.
 - The `<trigger>` element is used to describe the trigger that we want to attach to a given job.
 The trigger is identified by both the name and the group.
 The xml file loader plugin supports 3 types of triggers:
 	- simpleTriggerType